lolergb/owlbear-gm-vault/docs/DEVELOPMENT.md

 - The extension is completely private if you don't share it publicly
 - **✅ Security:** Tokens are managed from the interface and stored locally (localStorage)

+## 🔄 Content Sharing Architecture

+### How it works

+**Problem:** Room metadata has a 16KB size limit, but rendered Notion HTML can be much larger.

+**Solution:** Use `OBR.broadcast` for real-time content sharing between GM and players.

+**Flow:**
+1. **GM loads a Notion page:**
+   - Fetches blocks from Notion API (using GM's token)
+   - Renders HTML from blocks
+   - Stores rendered HTML in local memory cache (not room metadata)
+   - Sets up broadcast listener to respond to player requests

+2. **Player requests content:**
+   - Player clicks on a visible page
+   - Sends broadcast message: `BROADCAST_CHANNEL_REQUEST` with `pageId`
+   - Shows "Waiting..." message while waiting for response

+3. **GM responds:**
+   - Receives broadcast request
+   - Looks up HTML in local cache
+   - Sends broadcast message: `BROADCAST_CHANNEL_RESPONSE` with `pageId` and `html`
+   - Player receives HTML and displays it

+**Key Components:**
+- `localHtmlCache`: In-memory cache on GM side (max 20 pages)
+- `requestHtmlFromGM()`: Player function to request content
+- `setupGMContentBroadcast()`: GM listener for player requests
+- `saveHtmlToLocalCache()`: GM function to cache rendered HTML

+**Benefits:**
+- No size limits (broadcast doesn't have 16KB limit)
+- Real-time sharing (instant updates)
+- No token required for players
+- Works as long as GM has extension open

+**Limitations:**
+- GM must have extension open for sharing to work
+- Content is not persisted (cleared when GM closes extension)
+- 5-second timeout if GM doesn't respond

 ## 🗺️ Roadmap / Next Steps

 ### ✅ Implemented